nachoijp/owlbear-gm-notes/README.md

 ## Room storage

-Owlbear caps a room's total shared metadata at 16 KB, split across every extension in the room — not just this one.
+Owlbear caps a room's shared storage, split across every extension in the room — not just this one.
 Notes are compressed before being stored, and a meter in Settings shows how much of that budget is in use.
 If you're getting close to the limit, export a note you don't need